maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 First a few definitions,

 - **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure
-- **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs are unpredictable given the inputs
+- **Complex Systems** - A system composed of many parts interacting with each other
 - **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

-Desirable properties of distributed systems

-- **Fault-tolerant** - Can recover from component failures without performing incorrect actions
-- **Highly available** - Can restore operations, allowing it to resume service after a component has failed
-- **Consistent** - Can coordinate actions by multiple components in the presence of concurrency and failure
-- **Transparent** - The user is unaware that processes and components are distributed across multiple computers
-- **Cost-efficient** - We must keep spending in check to keep the product adding value

 Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be compromised.

-The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
-We must make a decision for each operation when we encounter a failure; wait, retry or cancel?

 ## Observability

-Observability is key to be able to navigate operations through a complex distributed system.
-It gives us operational visibility and helps us understand system bottlenecks.
+To be able to navigate operations through a complex distributed system observability is key as it gives us operational visibility and helps us understand system bottlenecks.

 We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

 When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.

+## Encountering Failure

+The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
+We must decide for each operation when we encounter a failure; wait, retry or cancel?

+### Wait

+How likely is it that the result is just about to be returned?

+If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.

+Use observability to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

+### Retry

+In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.
+This can be done in memory or by re-queuing a message.

+Some complications to be aware of
+- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
+- **Ordering** - Out of order messages can apply updates incorrectly, this can potentially be dealt with using timestamps or versions
+- **Retry Storm** - Too many retries can end up doing more harm than good

+### Cancel

+Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

+Isolated functionality can be switched off using bulkheads and circuit breakers, this protects downstream resources and also allows the application to continue processing other potentially successful operations.
+Traffic can be intermittently let through to test if service can be resumed.

-## Design patterns
+## Preventing Failure

-So what patterns can we use to add resilience into our system?
+There are some patterns we can use to attempt to reduce the chance of encountering a failure.
+However, we must be aware of the trade-offs.

+### Isolation

+Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

+Isolation also allows teams to independently maintain different system capabilities.
+A large system can be split into logical [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html) with explicitly defined relationships.

+Within these domain boundaries there is a lower complexity since there are fewer states and interactions that can occur.

 ### Scaling